becavin-lab/checkatlas/README.md

 ## Development

 This project is in a very early development phase.
-All helps are welcome.
+All helpers are welcome.
 Please contact us or submit an issue.

 Read the [CONTRIBUTING.md](docs/contributing.md) file.